 One fascinating observation is that more and more intangibles are, slowly, creeping onto balance sheets.
-Growth in reported intangibles has been much higher than growth in business value. “…companies are increasingly recognising more intangible value on their balance sheets, thus providing a better picture of their business and improving transparency of corporate reporting.”
-(Brand Finance, 2016, page 11).
-The evidence from China is fascinating.
-Disclosed intangibles are currently still low compared to enterprise value but have seen some dramatic growth in the last decade.
+Growth in reported intangibles has been much higher than growth in business value.
+These are things like brand and know-how.

-David Haigh, CEO of Brand Finance, gives his thoughts and isn’t afraid to suggest a linkage between accounting practice and real-world problems.
-He thinks firms with strong unreported intangible assets are potentially undervalued and thus targets for asset stripping.
-“We believe that too many great UK brands have been bought and transferred offshore as a result of the ongoing reporting problem” (Haigh in Brand Finance 2016, page 3).
+David Haigh, CEO of Brand Finance, gives his thoughts.
+He isn’t afraid to suggest a linkage between accounting practice and real-world problems.
+Haigh thinks firms with strong unreported intangible assets are potentially undervalued.
+This makes them targets for asset stripping.
+People think they are less valuable than they are because of accounting choices.

-The case-study of Apple’s value is useful for trying to understand what the owners of Apple stock actually own.
+The case study of Apple’s value is useful for trying to understand what the owners of Apple stock actually own.
 Suffice it to say they own a lot more than the sort of hard assets that financial accounting is comfortable with.

 Read: Brand Finance (2016) GIFT: Global Intangible Financial Tracker: An Annual Review of the World’s Intangible Value.